tinacms/tinacms-site/content/blog/introducing-tina-grande-🎉.md

 _Grande_ features a fully customizable theme.
 You can edit the site colors, header styles, hero styles and more.
 Through the sidebar, select the **Theme** form to edit global theme settings.
 Note that **Hero** settings can be overridden by individual pages.

 When you customize _Grande's_ colors, the theme will intelligently select a foreground color based on the theme colours chosen, which means you can choose any color without causing contrast issues.
 Some elements — such as links — select between the primary and secondary color based on which option provides better contrast.
-Updated theme colours won’t be reflected in the Tina UI until the Gatsby server is restarted, but should be visible in the website as they're made.
+Updated colors will be reflected in the website as they're made, but the Tina UI _(and site meta colors)_ won't be updated until the Gatsby server is restarted.

 Currently to customize the site logo you'll need to modify two files: `src/components/header.js` and `content/images/icon.png`.
 The header logo is a [styled-icon](https://styled-icons.js.org/) which allows for easy theming.